-selection criteria motivated by the realistic capabilities of the LDMX detector (as described in the caption).
-We can see that, compared to GENIE, GiBUU predicts $\sim 40\%$ less energy carried in electromagnetic showers caused by neutral pions and $\sim 50\%$ more energy carried in neutrons, the latter being particularly difficult to measure.
-Such large discrepancies will result in large uncertainties on the inferred neutrino energy, with the exact numbers dependent on the performance of the event reconstruction procedure [2].
+we can compare predictions of two event generators on the market: GENIE and GiBUU.
+In Fig. 2 we consider 4-GeV electron scattering off the argon target and impose event selection criteria motivated by the realistic capabilities of the LDMX detector (as described in the caption).
+We can see that, compared to GENIE, GiBUU predicts ~40% less energy carried in electromagnetic showers caused by neutral pions and ~50% more energy carried in neutrons, the latter being particularly difficult to measure.
+Such large discrepancies will result in large uncertainties on the inferred neutrino energy, with the exact numbers dependent on the performance of the event reconstruction procedure 2.

 The consequences of failing to accurately reconstruct neutrino energy are well known.
 Roughly speaking, accurate determination of the energies corresponding to oscillation minima/maxima translates into precise determination of neutrino-mass splittings, while precise determination of the magnitudes of these features translates into precise determination of mixing angles.
 Hence, inaccuracy of the neutrino-energy scale determination affects the extracted mass splittings, while inaccuracy of the estimated energy resolution introduces a bias in the determined mixing angles.
-As a concrete illustration here, one may consider the evolution of results from the NO ν A experiment [9-11].
-In 2016, the measurements seemed to indicate exclusion of maximal mixing for the atmospheric oscillation channel at the 2.5 σ level [10].
-As the energy reconstruction procedure was refined, however, this exclusion got significantly weakened in most recent analyses [11].
+As a concrete illustration here, one may consider the evolution of results from the NO ν A experiment [8-10].
+In 2016, the measurements seemed to indicate exclusion of maximal mixing for the atmospheric oscillation channel at the 2.5σ level [9].
+As the energy reconstruction procedure was refined, however, this exclusion got significantly weakened in most recent analyses [10].

-Moreover, since neutrino cross sections depend on E{ν} , energy mis-reconstruction can lead one to incorrectly infer the appearance probability in the $\nu{\mu} \rightarrow \nu{e}$ or $\bar{\nu}{\mu} \rightarrow \bar{\nu}{e}$ modes.
-This can spoil the measurements of the CP-violating phase, δ{CP} , or introduce apparent contradictions between different pieces of data [2].
+Moreover, since neutrino cross sections depend on E{ν} , energy mis-reconstruction can lead one to incorrectly infer the appearance probability in the $\nu{\mu} \to \nu{e}$ or $\bar{\nu}{\mu} \to \bar{\nu}{e}$ modes.
+This can spoil the measurements of the CP-violating phase, $\delta{\rm CP}$, or introduce apparent contradictions between different pieces of data [2].
 Even more impetus for accurate energy determination arises if one relaxes the no-BSM-physics assumption in the oscillation analysis.
 In this case, various degeneracies between parameters may arise that are broken if one measures the appearance probability over a range of energies.